Online dermatology & the "myth" of patient cannibalization

 So with people already looking outside the dermatologist office for solutions, a teledermatology platform like DermatologistOnCall can actually result not in cannibalism, but in an increase in patients who are receiving proper specialized care.

-Our founder and Chief Medical Officer, Mark P. Seraly, MD, recently talked about the "myth of cannibalization" in his web video series.
+Our founder, Mark P. Seraly, MD, recently talked about the "myth of cannibalization" in his web video series.
 Click below to hear from him in this 2-minute video:

 So just to summarize the benefits of going "telederm"…